Running back: Height and weight

 There is a diversity in those who play at the running back position.
 At one extreme are smaller (5'4"–5'10"), shiftier players.
 These quick, agile, and elusive running backs are often called "scat backs" because their low center of gravity and maneuverability allow them to dodge tacklers.
 Running backs known for their elusiveness include Red Grange, Hugh McElhenny, Gale Sayers, and Barry Sanders.

 At the other extreme are "power backs", who are bigger and stronger running backs who can break through tackles using brute strength and raw power.
 They are usually slower runners compared to other backs, and typically run straight ahead (or "North-and-South" in football terminology) rather than dodging to the outside edges of the playing field.
 Hall of Famers Earl Campbell, Bronko Nagurski, John Riggins, and Larry Csonka, as well as NFL all-time leading rusher Emmitt Smith, were considered power running backs.
 Mark Ingram II, Carlos Hyde, Nick Chubb, Kareem Hunt, and Leonard Fournette are all examples of current NFL power running backs.

 More recently the NFL has turned to running backs who combine those traits such as Todd Gurley, Ezekiel Elliott, Dalvin Cook, and Saquon Barkley.
-These backs combine elusiveness with power and patience as well as receiving ability and blocking to become all around, three-down backs.